Local Docs

 Option 2: MDX Files Only

-• Reference them directly in your codebase
+• Reference documentation directly in your codebase

-• Use them with your existing documentation setup
+• Integrate with your existing documentation setup

 Advanced Integration